 8. Corpus Callosotomy

-Corpus callosotomy is a surgical procedure that involves severing the corpus callosum, the band of nerve fibers connecting the two brain hemispheres.
+Corpus callosotomy is a surgical procedure that involves severing the corpus callosum, the band of nerve fibres connecting the two brain hemispheres.
 This procedure can help reduce the spread of seizures between the hemispheres.

 9. Stereotactic Radiosurgery